 Your swimsuit and the planet will honestly thank you if it never sees the inside of a washing machine!
 Hand washing in cold water is your go-to when washing & caring for your swimwear.
 It’s not only better for the environment, it’s the gentlest way to guarantee your swimsuit will retain its colour, brightness, shape and longevity.

-3/ Use a biodegradable natural & gentle soap
+3/ Use a biodegradable natural & gentle soap especially one that also has anti-bacterial properties!

-4/ We know it's 'awkies' but swimwear hygiene is important
+4/ Swimwear hygiene is important

 5/ Air dry